 Depreciation and amortization.
 Depreciation and amortization is recorded on our hotel buildings over 40 years for the periods subsequent to acquisition.
 Depreciable lives of hotel furniture, fixtures and equipment are estimated as the time period between the acquisition date and the date that the hotel furniture, fixtures and equipment will be replaced.
-Our depreciation and amortization expense decreased \$0.3 million from the six months ended June 30, 2014.
+Our depreciation and amortization expense decreased \$0.6 million from the nine months ended September 30, 2014.
 The decrease is primarily due to an increase in fully depreciated furniture, fixtures and equipment, partially offset by depreciation on capital expenditures from our recent hotel renovations.

 Impairment losses.
-We recorded an impairment loss of \$0.8 million for the six months ended June 30, 2015 on the favorable lease asset related to a tenant lease at the Lexington Hotel New York.
-We also recorded an impairment loss of \$9.7 million for the six months ended June 30, 2015 primarily related to the option to acquire a leasehold interest in a parcel of land adjacent to the Westin Boston Waterfront Hotel for the development of a new hotel.
-During the second quarter of 2015, we decided not to exercise the option and wrote off the favorable lease asset and other assets related to the option.
+During the nine months ended September 30, 2015, we recorded impairment losses of \$0.8 million for on the favorable lease asset related to a tenant lease at the Lexington Hotel New York and \$9.7 million on the option to acquire a leasehold interest in a parcel of land adjacent to the Westin Boston Waterfront Hotel for the development of a new hotel.

 Hotel acquisition costs.
-We incurred \$0.5 million of hotel acquisition costs during the six months ended June 30, 2015 associated with the acquisitions of the Shorebreak Hotel and the Sheraton Suites Key West.
+We incurred \$0.9 million of hotel acquisition costs during the nine months ended September 30, 2015 associated with the acquisitions of the Shorebreak Hotel and the Sheraton Suites Key West and additional transfer taxes on another acquired hotel.
+We incurred \$1.3 million of hotel acquisition costs during the nine months ended September 30, 2014 associated with the acquisitions of the Inn at Key West and the Hilton Garden Inn Times Square Central.

 Corporate expenses.
 Corporate expenses principally consist of employee-related costs, including base payroll, bonus and restricted stock.
 Corporate expenses also include corporate operating costs, professional fees and directors' fees.
 Our corporate expenses increased \$1.9 million period over period.
-The increase is due primarily to the reimbursement of \$1.8 million of previously incurred legal and other costs from the proceeds of the Westin Boston Waterfront litigation settlement in 2014 and higher employee-related costs in 2015.
+The increase is due primarily to the reimbursement of \$1.8 million of previously incurred legal and other costs from the proceeds of the Westin Boston Waterfront litigation settlement in 2014.

 Gain on insurance proceeds.
-In June 2013, an electrical fire caused the Lexington Hotel New York to lose power, which resulted in lost revenue, additional expenses due to the business interruption, and property damage.
-The gain on insurance proceeds of \$1.3 million during the six months ended June 30, 2014 relates to proceeds received to recover property damage losses under our property insurance policy.
+The gain on insurance proceeds of \$1.8 million during the nine months ended September 30, 2014 relates to proceeds received to recover property damage losses under our property insurance policy related to an electrical fire at the Lexington Hotel New York.